Pingra11/Group3_ProjectManagementSystem./README.md

 ---

 !!
 Notes !!
-This repo serves as the base for all group development work.
-Please keep code clean, modular, and well-commented so all teammates can contribute effectively.
+This repo serves as the base for all group 3 development work.
+Keep code clean, modular, and well-commented.